 Physical Performance Tests

-The app ships with built-in activity labels for four standardized physical performance tests commonly used in aging and clinical research.
-These labels serve as the default annotation categories, but the app itself is sensor-agnostic and can visualize accelerometry data from any context.
+The app ships with labels for four physical performance tests used in aging and clinical research.
+The app itself is sensor-agnostic — these labels are defaults, not constraints.
+You can annotate any accelerometry recording.

 Chair Stand Test

-The Chair Stand Test measures lower-extremity strength, balance, and postural control.
-The participant sits in a standard armless chair (approximately 43 cm high) with arms folded across the chest and is timed while standing up and sitting down repeatedly — either 5 times as fast as possible (Five Times Sit-to-Stand) or as many times as possible in 30 seconds (30-Second Chair Stand).
+The Chair Stand Test measures lower-extremity strength and postural control.
+The participant sits in a standard armless chair (~43 cm high) with arms folded across the chest and is timed while standing up and sitting down.
+There are two common variants: Five Times Sit-to-Stand (5 reps as fast as possible) and 30-Second Chair Stand (as many reps as possible in 30 seconds).

-The ability to rise from a seated position is a prerequisite for functional independence, making this test a key indicator of fall risk and physical decline in older adults.
+Rising from a seated position is a prerequisite for functional independence, so this test is a common indicator of fall risk and physical decline in older adults.

-In accelerometry data, chair stands produce distinctive periodic spikes as the participant transitions between sitting and standing.
-Each repetition appears as a high-amplitude burst separated by brief low-amplitude pauses.
+In accelerometry data: chair stands produce periodic spikes as the participant moves between sitting and standing.
+Each rep is a high-amplitude burst with brief low-amplitude pauses in between.

 Chair Stand signal pattern

 Annotation segments.
-The Chair Stand Test is the primary example of an activity with multiple segments.
-Each individual sit-to-stand-to-sit cycle is one segment.
-A Five Times Sit-to-Stand episode should contain five segment annotations; a 30-Second Chair Stand episode may contain a variable number depending on the participant’s ability.
-The annotator should mark the full episode as a single Chairstand activity, then create a segment box for each repetition within it.
+Chair Stand is the main example of an activity with multiple segments.
+Each sit-to-stand-to-sit cycle is one segment.
+A Five Times Sit-to-Stand episode has five segments; a 30-Second Chair Stand has however many the participant completed.
+Mark the whole episode as one Chairstand annotation, then add a Segment flag for each rep.

 References